-Join Donovan Keith for an in-depth discussion in this video What you should know before watching this course, part of Digital Product Photography with CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video What you should know before watching this course, part of Cinema 4D: Digital Product Photography.

 Digital product photography with Cinema 4D is an intermediate level course, which means that I assume you have a basic understanding of how Cinema 4D works.
 If you have little to no experience with Cinema 4D, I highly recommend that you start with the Cinema 4D Essentials course by Rob Garrott.
 In it, Rob gives you a clear introduction to all of the key concepts, and tools you'll need to start working in 3D.
 Once you have a good grasp of the basics of Cinema 4D, you should be able to complete this project base course.
 However, if you're curious to learn more about the whys of what we're doing, you can explore some of these other courses I've created.